-Decision support systems for emergency management after nuclear or radiological accidents go into operation in case of a real release of radioactive material.
-Their main task is to collect and evaluate all those data and information in a fast, continuous, comprehensive and consistent manner, which are necessary to take well-founded decisions on emergency actions and countermeasures for the protection of people.
-Users of decision support systems are all those regional, national and international institutions and organisations responsible for nuclear emergency management in their countries.
-In Germany, these are the emergency response centres of the Federal States and the Federal Government.
+Decision support systems for emergency management after nuclear or radiological accidents are used in the specific case of a release of radioactive material.
+Their main task is to provide all the information required to decide on measures to protect the population quickly, continuously, consistently and comprehensively.
+Users of decision-making systems are the regional, national and international institutions and organisations responsible for emergency management.
+In Germany, these are the corresponding operational centres of the Federal government and the state governments.

-The first operational version RODOS PV4.0 for real-time and on-line use in national emergency centres was released at the end of 2000.
-Together with our European contract partners, we werecontinuously improving and completing the RODOS system was continuously improved and completed with regard to its contents and functionalities until 2009 within the scope of R&D projects of the EURANOS project of the 6th Framework Programme, running until 2009.
-The work programme has been defined mainly by the feedback received, the experience gained and the needs expressed by the current and future RODOS users.
+The first operational version PV4.0 of the RODOS system for real-time and on-line use in emergency centers was completed at the end of 2000.
+Together with our European contract partners, the RODOS system was continuously improved and completed with regard to its contents and functionalities until 2009 within the scope of R&D projects of the EURANOS project of the 6th Framework Programme of the European Commission.
+The work programme was mainly defined by the experiences and wishes of current and future RODOS users.
 Within the scope of this work the JAVA based version of RODOS was developed (JRODOS), which is the operational version of RODOS since 2010.

-Following an initiative of the German Ministry of Environment (BMU), the hardware and software components of the RODOS system were configured and installed in the premises of the Zentralstelle des Bundes (ZdB) at the Federal Office for Radiation Protection (BfS) at the Central Office of the Federal Government (ZdB) in Neuherberg near Munich.
-After the installation and test phases in 2001, the operational operation of the RODOS central office is currently running for users of the federal and state governments.
+Following an initiative of the German Ministry of Environment (BMU), we configured and installed the hardware and software components of the RODOS system for operation at the Federal Office for Radiation Protection (BfS) at the Central Office of the Federal Government (ZdB) in Neuherberg near Munich.
+After the setup and test phase in 2001, the operational operation of the RODOS central office is currently running for users of the federal and state governments.
 With the introduction of the Federal Situation Centre in 2019, JRODOS will be operated by BfS as an integral part of this facility.

-More details about the status of the RODOS system and its Europe wide installation can be found on our RODOS Web Site https://resy5.iket.kit.edu/RODOS/.
+More detailed information on the status of the JRODOS system with its Europe-wide installation can be found on our homepage https://resy5.iket.kit.edu/RODOS/.